 MDICT Task Force

-The Task Force on Methodology for the Development of Innovative Cancer Therapies (MDICT) is an international task force of leading phase 1 investigators and senior industry employees in charge of the clinical development of anticancer agents.
+The Task Force on Methodology for the Development of Innovative Cancer Therapies (MDICT) is an international task force of leading investigators and senior industry employees in charge of the clinical development of anticancer agents.
 MDICT's mission is to develop practical guidance for the optimal development of innovative anticancer agents, in particular targeted agents.
 The group is chaired by drs.
-Elizabeth Eisenhauer (Canada), Giuseppe Giaccone (USA) and Hilary Calvert (UK), and is supported by the NDDO Education Foundation (represented by Marinus Lobbezoo, The Netherlands), the primary organizer of the TAT Congress series.
+Elizabeth Eisenhauer (Canada), Giuseppe Giaccone (USA) and Hilary Calvert (UK), and is supported administratively by Marinus Lobbezoo (Netherlands) and logistically by Congress by design (Netherlands), the congress agency of the TAT Congress series.
 Verbal reports of MDICT Task Force meetings are always presented in a plenary sesssion of the ensuing TAT congress.
 These presentations are accessible via the "TAT slides" buttons on the right hand side of this page.
 Several MDICT reports have been published in full (see below).

 The Task Force meets annually in conjunction with the TAT meeting.
-However, no MDICT meeting is for TAT 2013 in Paris, March 4-6.
+Participation is by invitation only.

 Reports of MDICT meetings held in 2006 - 2012 have been published (1-5).
-Papers on the outcomes of the 2011 and 2012 meetings are under preparation.
+No MDICT meeting was held in 2013.
 A review of the first years of MDICT has been published (6).

 1. Booth CM, Calvert AH, Giaccone G, Lobbezoo MW, Seymour LK, Eisenhauer EA.
 Endpoints and other considerations in phase I studies of targeted anticancer therapy: Recommendations from the task force on Methodology for the Development of Innovative Cancer Therapies (MDICT).
 Eur J Cancer 2008;44:19-24.
 Abstract.